israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

         Creates a new array with the results of calling a provided function on every element in this array.

     `Array.prototype.reduce()`
+        Apply a function against an accumulator and each value of the array (from left-to-right) as to reduce it to a single value.

 ### Math
  Math is an object with arithmetic functions to perform mathematical tasks.